Pillbug23/cs340_oregon_state_database/README.md

-# Database Tracker CS340 | Oregon State Database Tracker(some flip server)
+# Database Tracker CS340 | Oregon State Database Tracker

 # 🛠 Installation and Setup
 Create a folder on your User.